Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/epic/index.md

 # Evangelism, Public relations, Integration, and Community (EPIC)
-The EPIC division does the advertising and marketing for MARS, the formal outreach to other communities, and the lead on fundraising campaigns.
+The EPIC division does the advertising and marketing for MARS, the formal outreach to other communities, and takes the lead on fundraising campaigns.

 ## Typical users/customers of the division:
 End Users, external organizations, budget division, stewardship division.